agoric-labs/xsnap-pub/xsnap/readme.md

 	xsnap before.js -w snapshot.xsm
 	xsnap -r snapshot.xsm after.js

-Settled promises can be part of a snapshot.
-And `then` can be used after reading the snapshot
+Promises can be part of a snapshot.
+And `then` can be used before writing and after reading the snapshot

 ### proxy